 From airline cards that rack up miles on everyday spending to cards for popular hotel chains, there is a Barclays card for all kinds of cardholders.

-Most notably, the bank offers an extensive portfolio of co-branded travel and retail cards – designed to offer users the opportunity to earn more with their favorite brands.
-From airline cards that rack up miles on everyday purchases to cards from merchants like Barnes & Noble, there is a Barclays card for all kinds of cardholders.
+Most notably, the bank offers an extensive portfolio of co-branded retail and travel credit cards – designed to offer users the opportunity to earn more with their favorite brands.
+From airline cards that rack up miles on everyday purchases to cards from merchants like Barnes & Noble, there is a Barclays card for every kind of cardholder.

 What is Barclays?